About your newborn’s first week of life

 Crying in the first week of life

-If your newborn is crying, you can try feeding him, changing his nappy, cuddling or rocking him, speaking or singing in a soothing voice, or giving him a warm relaxing bath.
-If your baby is crying a lot, it doesn’t mean you’re doing a bad job as a new parent.
+If your newborn is crying, you can try feeding, changing their nappy, cuddling or rocking, speaking or singing in a soothing voice, or giving them a warm relaxing bath.

 When to seek help for crying

 If you think your newborn is crying too much or you’re having trouble coping, speak to your GP or child and family health nurse as soon as you can.

 In particular, seek medical help if your newborn:

 - has a high-pitched cry (like a cat’s)